44 Urban Sprawl

 - Urban sprawl and intensive agriculture and forestry encroach on wildlife and plant habitats.

 - Each year, more than 100,000 acres of wetlands – which are nature’s water filters, capable of removing up to 90% of the pollutants in water, are destroyed – due in large part to urban sprawl.

 - Urban sprawl can create water distribution issues and lead to water over-consumption; as more water is consumed for lawn watering and other landscape activities.

 - The average American spends 443 hours per year in a car.
 In cities with urban sprawl, the average time spent in a car is increasing substantially; thus creating more greenhouse gas emissions and pollution from urban dwellers than from those living in the city.

-- A Smart Growth America study compared the county sprawl index to the health characteristics of more than 200,000 individuals living in 448 counties; finding that people living in counties marked by sprawling development are likely to walk and bike less, weigh more, drive more, have a higher body mass index, and suffer more from hypertension and chronic illnesses than people who live in less sprawling counties.
+- A Smart Growth America study compared the county sprawl index to the health characteristics of more than 200,000 individuals living in 448 counties.
+The research revealed that people living in counties marked by sprawling developments are likely to walk and bike less.
+They also tend to weigh more, drive more, have a higher body mass index, as well as suffer more from hypertension and chronic illnesses than people living in less sprawling counties.

 How can I make an impact?

 Action 1: Global Goodness

 - Reassess your dream.
 Have you always wanted a big house in the suburbs?
-Make a list of the pros and cons for living in the sprawl – and don’t forget to include the environmental impacts.
+Make a list of the pros and cons of living in the sprawl – and don’t forget to include the environmental impacts.

 - Educate your friends and family on the environmental detriment caused by urban sprawl.

 Action 2: Planet Protector